 - 1/2 cup fresh basil leaves, divided

-- 1 sourdough baguette (for gluten free, substitute your favorite certified GF bread)
+- 1 sourdough baguette (for gluten free, substitute your favorite certified GF bread - use a vegan bread to make vegan)

 - Roast the eggplant till very soft, scoop out the flesh with the smoky juices and discard the skin.
 Learn how to roast an eggplant.
 Place the roasted eggplant flesh in a mesh strainer in the sink and let it drain off excess liquid and return to room temperature.